goblivend/Advent-of-code/2023/README.md

 This day was quite difficult but after ~8h of coding managed to do it

 At first seemed like an annoying type of difficult but actually was quite nice :D

+### Day 18

+At first managed to make a nice solution using the grid itself like in the examples

+But because of part2 had to pass through maths formulas...